shivaninja/Remote-Motor-Control-with-Image-Detection-Arduino-/README.md

 # This RIPO contains two projects that can be connected together or used independently.

-# 1. Remote-Motor-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial
+# Project 1.
+Remote-Motor-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial

-# 2. LED-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial
+# Project 2.
+LED-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial

 # PART 1: Servomotor control using Image Detection